DAGWorks-Inc/hamilton/ui/README.md

 The UI is meant to monitor/debug Hamilton dataflows both in **development** and **production**.
 The aim is to enable dataflow authors to move faster during all phases of the software development lifecycle.

+For an overview of some of these features [you can watch this quick video](https://youtu.be/0VIVSeN7Ij8?si=maeV0zdzTPSqUl1N).

 ### Execution Tracking

 <p align="center">